Anyone can use these simple techniques to slow or stop severe bleeding when someone is injured.

 A is for Alert

-After you’ve provided for your own safety, A means being alert.
+After you’ve provided for your own safety, A means alert the emergency response system.

 Call 911.
 If you’re by yourself, you can put the 911 dispatcher on speakerphone.
 You can use your smartphone’s Siri app to call 911.
 Or if other people are with you who are not injured, tell somebody to call 911.
 Be very specific: Assign this to one person.